Jakob-Strobl/exclaim-grammar/spec/semantics.md

 > "If it looks like a duck and quacks like a duck, it's a duck."

 Exclaim does not burden the user with handling types.
-The lack of need of defining types is possible because Exclaim's data-binding process simplifies any data into only a few types:
+Dynamic typing is possible because Exclaim's data-binding process simplifies any data into only a few types:

 - Scalars
   - A primitive containing a single value